Creating a divine green salad

 This is for folk who want to enjoy the privilege of going to their grandchildren's weddings with all their marbles intact.

 Just notice all the colours; apart from the divine flavours fresh from the garden, that is what we are after.
-It is the phytochemicals in our salads that improve our eyesight, lower our blood-pressure and keep those nasty lumps in the neck and groin at bay.
+It is the phytochemicals in our salads that improve our eyesight, lower our blood-pressure and keep those nasty lumps in the neck at bay.

-Okay so it does takes time; spend half an hour plucking and preparing your salads, or fifty times as much visiting the pharmacy and the doctor.
+Okay so it does takes time; spend half an hour plucking and preparing your salads, or fifty times as long visiting the pharmacy and the doctor.
 I would rather the unhurried wander through my garden than a rushed-visit to the ER; it is all about your philosophy of life.

 On the other hand if it errs too strongly on the side of prevention of disease then you be on the verge of orthorexia.
 Look it up; it is a danger in my own ways.